andrewghaly/covid-19-ma/README.md

 # covid-19-ma

-_Tracking the COVID-19 Cases in the Commonwealth of Massachusetts_
+_Tracking the daily COVID-19 cases in the USA and Massachusetts_

-Updated regularly from the Massachusetts Department of Public Health